 Therapy opens a shared space in which to talk about problems, explore difficulties in relationships, or simply create a new avenue in which to hear yourself speak out loud about you.
-Psychotherapy is often a longer-term in-depth exploration, while therapy or counseling is a short-term problem-focused search for understanding and change.
+Psychotherapy is often a longer-term in-depth exploration, while therapy or counseling is a short-term problem-focused search for understanding, strategies and change.

 The goal of psychotherapy is to help you feel better, more comfortable with who you are, what you feel, and why you behave in ways that have evolved over time.
 Therapy helps create understanding, choice, and change.

 When you explore the well-worn pathways of yourself with a therapist you can understand yourself in new ways, and have a different perspective on the critical thoughts, despairing feelings, or destructive behaviors you may have that lead you round and round.
 It is a gradual process that sheds light on long-standing anxiety, grief, depression, addictions, or relationship troubles.
 Through therapy, the landscape inside and outside starts to look different.

 How we know, care for, understand and express ourselves is the foundation on which we build our relationships, families, work, meaning, purpose, health and contentment.
 Psychotherapy is a pause and a space in which you can reflect and talk about yourself.
 This process of finding words, speaking out loud, being heard and understood transforms.
 Psychotherapy helps change the stories we tell ourselves, and tell others, about us.
 It helps us understand and accept where we have come from, where we find ourselves now, and where we hope to be in the future.

 why do people come to therapy?